SamJBentley/lightweight-imaging-platform/README.md

 # Lightweight Imaging Platform
-The Lightweight Imaging Platform is a demonstration app providing you with the capability to:
+The Lightweight Imaging Platform is a demonstration stack providing you with the capability to:
 * Automatically copy images from your lab to AWS S3 (in the instructions below, we'll simulate the lab's image storage with your laptop)
 * Automatically archive images that have not been touched for 180 days
 * Enabled non-cloud-native desktop applications to open images from AWS S3